 A BID company has a maximum term of five years before businesses are balloted again to ask if they would like the BID to continue.

-Nottingham BID is one of the largest BIDs in the country with over 800 members and an annual income of over £1 million per year.
+Nottingham BID is one of the largest BIDs in the country with almost 750 members and an annual income of around £1 million per year.
 Its members are businesses and organisations in the retail, leisure, office and education sectors within a defined area of Nottingham city centre – the BID Zone.

 It’s in Nottingham is the brand used by Nottingham BID to promote the city to consumers.
 This includes delivering campaigns and events throughout the year as well as having a dedicated website and social media accounts.

 The operation and management of Nottingham BID is overseen by a Board of Directors.
 The composition of the Board reflects the BID’s membership with Directors drawn from the retail, leisure, office and education sectors.

 Nottingham BID has a designated CEO and operational team who report to the Board.

 Businesses within the area shown on the map below with a rateable value of £35,000 +, are automatically made members of Nottingham BID.
 Members benefit from the services and campaigns outlined in the ‘What We Deliver’ section of this website, they are also eligible to vote at the ballot, which takes place every five years.
 At the ballot they are able to decide whether or not they wish for the BID to continue.
 These businesses are also given the opportunity to help shape what Nottingham BID delivers according to what is of most benefit to them.

 The BID levy in 2019 was calculated at 1.39% of the rateable value of the business premises.
 Businesses within Managed Centre and Charitable organisations pay 60% of this amount.
 The BID levy percentage increases 3% annually.

 Businesses who are not automatically members of the BID can opt in to benefit from the services and campaigns the BID provides by becoming a Friend of Nottingham BID (see below).